llm-as-a-judge/Awesome-LLM-as-a-judge/README.md

 :book: Read the full paper here: [Paper Link](https://arxiv.org/abs/2411.16594)

+## 🔔 News
+- **`2024-12` We update our paper list and include papers of LLM-as-a-judge in December 2024!

 ## Reference
 If our survey is useful for your research, please kindly cite our [paper](https://arxiv.org/abs/2411.16594):
 ```